Los Angeles Sex Crime Defense Lawyer

 For the sex crime of statutory rape in Los Angeles County, the elements are:

 It is important to note a couple of things.
-First, someone under the age of 18 can be charged with the sex crime of statutory rape if he or she has sexual intercourse with someone else who is under the age of 18.
+First, someone under the age of 18 can be charged with the sex crime of statutory rape if they have sexual intercourse with someone else who is under the age of 18.

 Secondly, consent is not a defense to this sex crime case.
 Any intercourse with a person under the age of 18 qualifies as statutory rape under the statute.

-The legal consequences of statutory rape case depend upon the circumstances of the sex crime offense.
+The legal consequences of statutory rape cases depend upon the circumstances of the sex crime offense.

 If you are more than three years older than the minor, the sex crime offense can be charged as a misdemeanor or felony.

-If a misdemeanor, you can be punished up to a year in county jail and a fine; if a felony sex crime, you can be punished up to three years in county jail or possibly State prison.
+If it is a misdemeanor, you can be punished with up to a year in county jail and a fine; if it is a felony sex crime, you can be punished with up to three years in county jail or possibly State prison.

 If you are over 21 years old and the minor is under 16 years old, the offense can be charged as a misdemeanor or felony (a “wobbler”); if a misdemeanor, you can be sentenced up to a year in county jail; if a felony, you can be sentenced up to four years in county jail or possibly State prison and a fine.